AAVSO/VStar/ReadMe.txt

 Introduction
 ============
-VStar is a statistical analysis tool for variable star observation data developed for the American Association of Variable Star Observers (http://www.aavso.org/) and the Citizen Sky project (http://www.citizensky.org/).
+VStar is a visualisation and analysis tool for variable star observation data developed in collaboration with the American Association of Variable Star Observers (http://www.aavso.org/) and the Citizen Sky project (http://www.citizensky.org/).

 VStar can load observational data from files or the AAVSO International Database, display interactive light curves and phase plots, and perform period analysis.

+Plug-ins allow VStar's functionality to be extended.

 Installation
 ============
 In order to run VStar, you need to have version 1.6 or higher of the Java